 With Canterbury being one of Kent’s most popular tourist destinations and UNESCO world heritage site, the ever-popular city has plenty to offer including Canterbury Castle, The Marlow Theatre, Whitefriars Shopping Centre and of course the Cathedral – all of which can be easily accessed from the main bus station.
 As well as the exciting cultural scene, Canterbury offers a great range of shops, bars and restaurants!

 Indulge in fresh seafood from the local market, visit the working harbour and explore independent shops and galleries.
-Also, it’s home to one of Kent’s most popular this summer festivals, Whitstable Oyster festival which will take place from Saturday 27 until Monday 29 July.

 With two miles of coastline, a sand and shingle beach, colourful beach huts, seafront gardens, a pier and bandstand, Herne Bay is the epitome of the traditional British seaside resort.
 There’s a Seaside Museum, Alice and the Hatter Tearooms - kitted out with chequered floors, throne chairs, teacup stools and appearances from the Mad Hatter and Alice herself!
 Plus just down the road at Herne Common is Wildwood, home to over 200 native animals set in 40 acres of beautiful ancient woodland.